yanfranve/frontend-junior-dev/latest/PROFILE.md

 We will track progress based on tasks assigned in Github projects, allowing us to see the overall team progress 🤟.
 We have weekly company-wide meetings to discuss team progress, needs, ideas, visions, suggestions, etc. 🤓

 You will start with a 3-month trial period. 🤝 After that, depending on your performance and synergy with the team, you will become a permanent team member. 🥳

+> [!IMPORTANT]
+> We hope you will learn from our team the first 3 months.
+After that you will have more independency working on your tasks.

 ## Our Work Style